Confirmation

 • High School and Youth Confirmation

 St. Matthew Parish is currently offering Confirmation Preparation Classes to 7th - 12th Grade students!
-Our 2024 classes start February 13th, and will conclude May 12th with the Confirmation Mass.
-Registration information is available here.
+Registration information for the 2026 Confirmation is currently closed.

 The Sacramental Signs of Confirmation